rbbarbosa/Petit/tutorial/ex1_lexical_analysis.md

     %%
     ...subroutines...

-The _rules_ section contains our lexical specification: regular expressions matching the patterns we are interested in, paired with snippets of C code.
+The _rules_ section contains our lexical specification: regular expressions matching the patterns we are interested in, paired with fragments of C code.
 A simple specification is:

     %%
     [0-9]+                      { printf("NATURAL\n"); }